 After my Wrestling action in Plymouth, UK, and in being at the 7in7 conference here in Medellín, it is time for some real vacation now.
-That is why I left Medellín today and headed to Cartagena.
+That is why I said goodbye to Medellín today and hello to Cartagena.
 I wanted to spend a few days close to the ocean and had a bit of Caribbean feeling.

 As far as I know is Cartagena* quite a tourist hotspot, which is usually not my favorite choice but this time I thought, that it would be easier, as the most of the people are used to travelers like me.
 From transport to the hotel, to English speaking staff and so on, I wanted to have as less stress as possible, especially not with such details.
 On the other side, I also expected a lot of touristy things going on.
 I was a bit afraid that it would be similar to Cancun, Mexico when every 30 seconds someone asks you if you need a taxi, a massage or a tour.
 Sometimes, you have to make a compromise; in this case, I chose the easy way, but accepting some not so cool things!
 However, I am looking forward to exploring the city!

 Well, I already ordered a transfer service to the airport yesterday choosing Medellín Airport Transfer.
 I wanted to make sure that my order is still on time.
 And it worked out great!
 The driver picked me up at my hostel at the agreed time, and drove me, without any issues, directly to the airport.

 I preferred this solution because it was the easiest one.
 The most expensive one, but still the easiest.
 From the possibility to order online, in a language that I understand (English), to the positive signs on the website (like certified by “Trust Pilot,” and the positive reviews).